Trademark help for advertisers

 - For other advertisers -- If you have a business agreement with the trademark owner or have some other reason to believe that you should be authorized, the trademark owner will have to send Google an authorization notice.
 Please contact the trademark owner directly, as Google cannot arrange the authorization for you.
 For help finding contact information for the trademark owner, please use this form and click "no" button.
 We cannot accept licensing agreements in lieu of formal authorization.

 Note: Once your account is authorized, your disapproved ads will not be automatically re-approved.
 You'll need to resubmit your ads before the authorization can take effect and your ads be eligible for approval.

 I'm a reseller or informational site

 This policy applies to ads that appear to be submitted by resellers, informational sites, the makers or resellers of components or parts for the goods and services related to the trademark term, or compatible components or parts for the goods and services related to the trademark term.

-If your ad campaign targets the United States, Canada, the United Kingdom, or Ireland, ads that satisfy the criteria above can use a trademarked term in ad text.
+If your ad campaign targets Australia, New Zealand, the United States, Canada, the United Kingdom, or Ireland, ads that satisfy the criteria above can use a trademarked term in ad text.
 The product or service from resellers must be on the ad's landing page and must be clearly available for purchase.